 Mac Installation Screen

 - -The .dmg file will be dowloaded and you may be prompted to run the image or Pulse Secure will install it automatically.
-This is depending if you had a previous updated version.
+Automatic installation depends on if you had a previously installed version.

 - 4) This time, since you have locally installed the Pulse Secure program, you will be prompted to allow the Pulse Secure program.